andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 It seemed like I'd come across something fundamental.

-With hindsight this seems obvious, but which made me nervous at the time,
+With hindsight this seems obvious, but which made me nervous at the time.

-@gaythu-rajan to provide the sketch of this
+@gaythu-rajan - provide the sketch of this

-NEAR ENEMY: The DDD patterns and techniques are there to help, but the domain experts are your real guide.
+NEAR ENEMY: The DDD patterns and techniques are there to help, but don't become beholden to the Blue Tome and ignore your strongest signals just because they aren't what you expect.

-### The Domain is Talking to You  [AHL]
+---

-!!!!!!
-ADDED THIS AS IT FELT LIKE A LEAP WITHOUT IT !!!!!!!
+### The Domain is Talking to You; Listen  [AHL]

 I went back to the domain experts.
 What I thought I could see in the model was right there in the domain in their heads.

 It was clear very rapidly that there were business-level processes (ceremonies even) involved in moving cases from one context to the next.
 These moves involved significant conceptual (and data-level) changes.
 They had specific criteria, and ownership was typically transferred from one organisation or body to another.

 This discovery felt good, a real modelling breakthrough, mainly because it was corellated strongly to the domain reality.

-A year or so later, in a workshop with Alberto Brandolini, he introduced his archetype.
+(A year or so later, in a workshop with Alberto Brandolini, he introduced his archetype.
 When I saw it I could immediately recognise it for what it was, and realised there were *many* manifestations.
-I felt satisfied.
+I felt satisfied.)

 There were relationships - and they were creation-level ones.
 One model could pass control onto a downstream model, and create that downstream model in the process.

 I turns out that this is entirely valid.

-It also turned out that I'd not brought the development teams along with me.
+It also turned out that I'd yet again failed to bring the development teams along with me.

-NEAR ENEMY: The greatest modelling breakthroughs are worthless if they don't end up down in the code.
+NEAR ENEMY: )_Your_ domain experts are your real guide.
+Favour them over your pre-conceived ideas from the Blue Book (or elsewhere).

 ---

 ### Visualisation [GT]

-@andrewharmellaw - I think this could actually go _after_ the "Icebergs and Icecubes" slide.
+@andrewharmellaw - I think this should actually go _after_ the "Icebergs and Icecubes" slide.  @gaythu-rajan, what do you think?

 Context maps can be drawn in various ways - I used them to even show the end to end process flow with the bounded contexts clearly marking the point where the responsibility is handed over to another party.
 This made it easier for the teams to undestand to see where they are in the big picture.